Vauxhall Zafira Tourer Review and Prices

 Inside, the facelifted Zafira is a welcome improvement over the old model with its simplified controls and soft-touch materials.
 An eight-inch touchscreen takes centre stage, with Vauxhall’s OnStar system coming as standard, and featuring Apple CarPlay and Android Auto as desirable options.
 Thanks to versatile seating the Zafira is very practical – there are several ways to rearrange the rear seats if you want more luggage or passenger space.

-Critics are pleasantly surprised by the lively steering, limited body roll and grip of the Zafira Tourer and say it’s more fun to drive than most MPVs.
+After a short drive you’d be surprised by the lively steering, limited body roll and grip of the Zafira Tourer – it’s more fun to drive than most MPVs.
 The optional adaptive dampers that Vauxhall calls ‘FlexRide’ constantly adjust the chassis to the driving situation or driver preferences via selectable driving modes.

 Trim levels are generous – all cars getting air conditioning, cruise control, DAB digital radio and a multi-functional steering wheel, but top-spec cars can cost a lot of money.